 Those workers are believed to face a growing risk of being targeted by the Taliban, which is making significant gains as the United States withdraws its combat forces from the country.

-If they happen to be in an area that’s controlled by the Taliban or influenced by the Taliban, then their lives are in immediate danger, said retired major-general Denis Thompson, who commanded a security task force in 2008 and 2009.
-And not just their lives but the lives of their families.
+If they happen to be in an area that’s controlled by the Taliban or influenced by the Taliban, then their lives are in immediate danger,said retired major-general Denis Thompson, who commanded a security task force in 2008 and 2009.

 Prospective applicants for the resettlement program were informed in an email today that they have just three days to submit their applications, which require the completion of multiple online forms and the scanning of documents.

-If you do not provide a completed application package within the next three days, we will conclude that you are not interested in participating in this Public Policy, reads a section of the email sent to prospective applicants.
+If you do not provide a completed application package within the next three days, we will conclude that you are not interested in participating in this Public Policy,reads a section of the email sent to prospective applicants.

 Late Wednesday, however, a government spokesperson insisted the 72-deadline is not set in stone.